 Natural Fancy Diamonds Unearthed

-Mother Nature’s most precious gifts, natural fancy coloured diamonds of all colours are rare, but can rarely be found in nature.
+Mother Nature’s most precious gifts, natural fancy coloured diamonds are extremely rare and valuable.
 Varying in colours from red (the most rare) to pink, blue, green, orange, green, yellow and even brown, fancy coloured diamonds do not fall into the white diamond colour range and are extremely uncommon and valuable, with only one fancy coloured diamond discovered for every 10 thousand colourless diamonds mined.

-The more rare a diamond, the more valueable it is, so will odds like one fancy diamond per 10000 colourless diamonds, it is easy to imagine just how valueable fancy diamonds are in the jewellery industry.
+The more rare a diamond, the more valuable it is, so the odds of one fancy diamond per 10000 colourless diamonds, it is easy to imagine just how valuable fancy diamonds are in the jewellery industry.
 Natural fancy colour diamonds that are mined are generally small in size, usually weighing less than a carat.

 In contrast to colourless and near-colourless diamonds whose value is dependent on their lack of colour, natural fancy colour diamonds are valued especially for the intensity and distribution of their hues.

 TYPE I DIAMONDS

 These diamonds are formed when a foreign element such as Nitrogen is introduced to the carbon material that a diamond is made from.
 Nitrogen can result in a diamond to having yellow or orange hues, or even pink, green while Boron can make it blue.
 Diamonds with nitrogen atoms in their atomic structure comprise the most abundant group of diamonds.
 The nitrogen in fancy coloured diamonds absorbs colour, and this difference makes them yellow and orange.
 Nitrogen also is linked to colour in brown diamonds, in some blue and green diamonds, as well as in pink diamonds.